Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes

 \subsection{Mapping properties}

 In this section, mapping properties of Bessel operators on $\RNP$ are examined.
-The analogue of Green's formulas is established, which allows the extension of $P$ to spaces with low regularity.
+The analogues of Green's formulas are established, which allow the extension of $P$ to spaces with low regularity.
 Recall from Section \ref{subsect:bessel} that $P \in \mathrm{Bess}_\nu(\RNP)$ means that